edneville/please/please.md

 # CONTRIBUTIONS

 I welcome pull requests with open arms.
-Do please raise a ticket if you find a bug or would like to improve please in some way.
+New features always considered.

+# BUGS

+Found a bug?
+Please either open a ticket or send a pull request/patch.

 # SEE ALSO

-please.ini
+**please.ini**(5)